Bread experiments enable you to bake an even better loaf; it's fun too.

 There are many different sourdough starters on the web, so you play with them; most use rye flour for the lactobacillus that digests the proline.
 I like to use raw honey and springwater that has no chlorine.
 Try a few bread experiments.

 Secondly, try putting a little more, or less, water in your dough.
-Too much and it tends to sink a bit, but you'll have a lovely moist loaf; add less and it'll be rather dry on the second day.
+Too much and it tends to sink a bit, but you'll have a lovely moist loaf; add less and it'll rise better but may be rather dry on the second day.

 Thirdly, work with different seeds; do grind them first by the way, or they aren't digested in the gut.
 I always use flaxseed for its high omega 3 content; that's anti inflammatory and important to the chiropractor.
 Sesame too are a wonderful source of lignans; then you can play with sunflower, poppy and pumpkin, and others.